Hello, I'm Michelle Hughes, a printmaker and illustrator based in York, North Yorkshire.

-On my return, I looked for a job in fair trade.
-I moved to York to be Head of Design for Shared Earth, developing homeware and gifting ranges.
+On my return, I looked for a job in Fair Trade.
+I moved to York as Head of Design for Shared Earth, developing homeware and gifting ranges.

 Not everything goes to plan

-Redundancy struck and after a maternity cover role as a graphic designer, I moved on to be the Design Manager for the Cook and Dine range at George Home.
+Redundancy struck, and after a maternity cover role as a graphic designer, I became the Design Manager for the Cook and Dine range at George Home.

 Sowing the seeds of change

 My 4th redundancy in January 2016 was the opportunity to make a significant lifestyle change, be it a scary one.
 So, with one big shove, off I went.
 This was the beginning of my journey into self-employment.
 I started my own business in June 2016.

 Following my dreams - A tale of two halves

 Initially, I set my business up purely as a graphic designer, offering design support to local businesses.
-That made sense and in time would pay the bills.
+That made sense, and in time, I could pay the bills.
 I had no intention of becoming an artist.
 I’d always seen making crafts and art as a hobby.
-After all, it’s very hard to make a living from it.
+After all, it’s tough to make a living from it.